kaitsull/FijiFISH/README.md

     -    Segment only Round 1 (not recommended)
 -   Threshold Type:
     -     `Automatic Thresholding`
     -     `Manual Thresholding`: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)
+-   Dialation Value:
+    -      Suggested Value = `3 microns`
+              -     This ensures cytoplasm (where most of the mRNA is located) is included in analysis
+    -      For densly packed regions or nuclear expression only, change value to `0 microns`

 -   Segmented image is saved in an `analyzedImages folder`